Corbridge

-Corbridge is a village in Northumberland, England, 16 mi west of Newcastle and 4 mi east of Hexham.
+Corbridge is a village and civil parish in Northumberland, England, 16 mi west of Newcastle and 4 mi east of Hexham.
+In 2011 the parish had a population of 3672.
 Villages nearby include Halton, Acomb, Aydon and Sandhoe.

 Etymology

 Corbridge was known to the Romans as something like Corstopitum or Coriosopitum, and wooden writing tablets found at the Roman fort of Vindolanda nearby suggest it was probably locally called Coria (meaning a tribal centre).
 According to Bethany Fox, the early attestations of the English name Corbridge "show variation between Cor- and Col-, as in the earliest two forms, Corebricg and Colebruge, and there has been extensive debate about what its etymology may be.
 Some relationship with the Roman name Corstopitum seems clear, however".